Vennesla: Vikeland Hovedgård

 Vikeland Hovedgård is a manor house located along the Otra River in the village of Vennesla.
 Vigeland Manor was completed in 1847.
 The building was constructed of wood in both Empire and Swiss style.
 It was built as part of Vigeland Brug, then one of the largest sawmills in the area.
 Vigeland Manor was built by Caspar Wild who bought the farm and adjacent sawmill in 1833.
 In 1894, the farm was sold to John Clarke Hawkshaw whose family retained the manor until around 1960.
 The current annex was built around 1900.
 During the 1980s, there was restoration with the main building subsequently used as lodging, corporate, and meeting facilities.

 The manor house has been said to be haunted by a ghost known as "the Blue Lady" (den Blå Dama).
 Mari was a farm worker who fell in love with the owner's son.
 They were not allowed to marry, so it is said Mari committed suicide in the "blue room", hence the title "the Blue Lady".

 Vennesla Church

 Vennesla Church (Vennesla Kirke) serves Vennesla parish in Otredal deanery (Otredal prosti).
 The church was completed in 1829 and consecrated the following year.
 The church was built of stone and brick, while the west tower with side buildings are wooden.
 The church replaced a church from the first half of the 1600s.
 The tower was made higher in 1886, and the interior was restored in 1925.

 Vindbjart Football Club

 The football club of Vennesla is Vindbjart FK, founded in 1896.
-Vindbjart is currently playing in the Norwegian Second Division and the stadium is Moseidmoen gress in the village of Vennesla.
+Vindbjart is currently playing in the Norwegian Third Division and the stadium is Moseidmoen gress in the village of Vennesla.